Get insider access

 0.000

-These measurements were taken before calibration, in the 'Gamer 1' Picture Mode, with the backlight at max and HDR enabled.
-The peak brightness can change depending on which mode you're using.
+These measurements are taken in the 'Gamer 1' Game Mode, with the backlight at max and HDR enabled.

 8.4